Community Energy Plan

 Development of the Kingston Community Energy Plan has involved significant consultation with energy stakeholders and the public.
 Energy and climate policy in Ontario and Canada is changing rapidly and our plan needs to consider how best to align local efforts with provincial and federal initiatives so that access to funding and the effectiveness of our work can be maximized.

-The Kingston Community Energy Plan is expected to be completed by October 2017.
+The Kingston Community Energy Plan is expected to be completed in early 2018.

 - Identification of new smart energy strategies, policies, programs.